praveena104/Microwave-Oven-Implementation/README.md

 		key 5 it should pause
 		key 6 timer stops

-4.Task done:
+5.Task done:
 	once timer reaches 00,TASK DONE!!Enjoy your meal should be displayed

 GRILL_MODE:

-if key == 2 pressed it enters to grill_mode,like previous mode(micro_mode),in grill_mode also it should display set_time and then timer screen need to display
+if key 2 pressed, it enters to grill_mode.
+Like previous mode(micro_mode),in grill_mode also it should display set_time and then timer screen need to display

+CONVECTION_MODE:

+if key 3 pressed, it enters to convection mode.
+Temperature is set in this mode and timer set and starts to run like previous mode

 START_MODE:

+if key 4 pressed, it enters to start mode.
 30sec timer is run in this mode